Gigoteur/UnicornConsole/README.md

 It works on all platforms (Linux/OSX/Windows), in the browser (via Emscripten), and on tiny hardware like Raspberry Pi 2/3.

-The console is inspired from the awesome [Pico-8](http://www.lexaloffle.com/pico-8.php), so there is a [compatibility](https://github.com/Gigoteur/PX8/wiki/Pico-8-compatibility) mode (not 100%) available with Pico-8 console and cartridges (P8/PNG).
+The console is inspired from the awesome [Pico-8](http://www.lexaloffle.com/pico-8.php), so there is a [compatibility](https://github.com/Gigoteur/PX8/wiki/Pico-8-compatibility) mode (not 100%, and it is not the goal of the project) available with Pico-8 console and cartridges (P8/PNG).

 ## Demos
 **The time for each frame is slow (10ms) in the GIF, and doesn't correspond to the speed of the game.**